dustyroom-studio/quibli-doc/_docs/contact-details.md

 ---
-title: "Contact and Links"
+title: "Contact"
 permalink: /contact-details/
-excerpt: "Contact and Links"
+excerpt: "Contact"
 toc: false
 ---

-If you have questions about Quibli or if you stumble upon any issue, here's what we recommend to do (in order of efficiency):
+Have questions?
+Do this:
-* Skim through this manual or use a search on this site in the top right corner.
+1. Skim through this manual or use a search on this site in the top right corner.
 Some chapters have a 'Troubleshooting' paragraphs, where the typical issues and their solutions are described;
-* Read the [Frequently Asked Questions](../faqs), chances are you’ll find the answers here;
+1. Read the [Frequently Asked Questions](../faqs), chances are you’ll find the answers here;
-* Next, if you still have an issue, it is advised to [Report an Issue](https://github.com/dustyroom-studio/quibli-doc/issues/new/choose){:target="_blank"};
+1. If the question is still not answered, please [Report an Issue](https://github.com/dustyroom-studio/quibli-doc/issues/new/choose){:target="_blank"};
-* If you still need help, please, shoot a letter to _info@dustyroom.com_.
+1. If you still need help, please, shoot a letter to {{ site.email }}.
 We always do our best to respond as quickly as possible.

-Please, include as many details as possible such as Unity and Quibli versions, screenshots / recordings etc. Any suggestions and feature requests are welcome, too!
+> Please, include as many details as possible such as Unity and Quibli versions, screenshots / recordings etc. Any suggestions and feature requests are welcome, too!

-Email: info@dustyroom.com
+Email: {{ site.email }}
-Twitter: _@dstrm
+Twitter: {{ site.twitter_username }}